-Visualization provides qualitative insight to your simulations –the quantitative complement for comparison, validation and verification of your simulation results is delivered in three function categories: reporting, monitoring and plotting.
+Visualization provides qualitative insight to your simulations.
+The quantitative complement for comparison, validation and verification of your simulation results is delivered in three function categories: reporting, monitoring and plotting.
 Reports generally return a result based on the specification of a scalar and parts (including derived parts).
 Reports can be run interactively and provide the content for monitors which can be evaluated continuously during simulation runs.
+Reporting frequency is controlled with updating which can be triggered through several mechanisms.
 Monitor output forms the basis for monitor plots showing you how your reports change versus iteration or time step.
 Histogram and XY plots round out the plotting capabilities.
 As your simulation runs and the solution evolves, your data can be continuously interrogated and solver settings can be changed on the fly.
 This means that you are always in control, ensuring result accuracy and efficient computer resource usage.

 Critical analysis of your simulation results needs to be easy and comprehensive.
-Our drag-and-drop functionality lets you add parts directly to any existing plot.
-Reporting frequency is controlled with updating which can be triggered through several mechanisms.
-And you can easily place plots into any scene giving you full flexibility to integrate and customize your reporting requirements.
+High quality plots with control over legend placement and many controls let you customize your plots to best meet your needs.
+While our drag-and-drop functionality lets you add parts directly to any existing plot, streamlining how data is managed - as a result, gathering and presenting data is easy and fast.
+And, you can easily place plots into any scene giving you full flexibility to integrate and customize your reporting requirements.

 Having the ability to standardize your analysis & reporting across many simulations is important.
 This can be done by creating re-usable templates.
-It is possible to further automate your process and capture your best practices using Java macros and our recently introduced Simulation Assistant tool.
+It is possible to further automate your process and capture your best practices using Java macros and our Simulation Assistant tool.